sudoTinaW/blog/_posts/2020-12-04-two-pointer.md

 - Fast and slow pointer will both start from the first element.
 The fast pointer will enumerate all elements.
 We will move slow pointer only when fast pointer's element satisfied some requirements.

 - The fast and slow pointer is similar to sliding window.
 The difference is slow pointer is usually moving one step forward for each right element.
-In most cases, we need to consider what condition the fast pointer needs to satisfy to make slow pointer move.(要么slow pointer， fast pointer都走一步， 要么slow pointer不走， fast pointer走)。
+In most cases, we need to consider what condition the fast pointer needs to satisfy to make **slow pointer move**  .(slow pointer 什么时候走)。

 #### Left and Right Pointer: